Two modern cable cars in the Schladming 4-mountain ski area

 View of the new mountain station

 Construction work on our new 10-seater Senderbahn gondola lift is progressing rapidly.
-These current pictures show the work at the mountain station - exciting insights directly from the construction site on the Hauser Kaibling.
+These current pictures show the work at the mountain station - exciting insights directly from the construction site on Hauser Kaibling.

 © Hauser Kaibling